belyatskiy13/dnl/README.md

 ## Description

-THe project is mysql database and an api to query the database.
+The project is mysql database and an api to query the database.

 ## Project structure
     .